Portrait #8: Maze, labyrinthine walk in Marseille 💦

 Can you tell us more about your creative process?

-I start by quickly drawing the patterns of a maze and after drawing the main lines, I pixelate them.
-Once the pattern is complete, the manufacturing process is fairly standard.
+I start by quickly sketching the patterns of a maze, and after outlining the main features, I pixelate them.
+Once the pattern is finished, the manufacturing process is fairly standard.

 What are your main sources of inspiration?

-It's difficult to answer, I haven't really thought about it.
-Obviously most mosaic street artists inspire me, but it's mainly through their way of working.
+It's difficult to answer you, I haven't really thought about it.
+Obviously, most mosaic street artists inspire me, but it's mainly through their methods.

-To create my labyrinths, I don't think of anything in particular, I am not inspired by any feeling or by a current topic.
-I just let my mind wander and my creativity flow.
+To create my labyrinths, I don't think about anything in particular, I'm not inspired by any particular feeling or current event.
+I simply let my mind wander and my creativity express itself.

-What is the ideal spot for you to stick your works?
+What do you consider the ideal spot to display your artwork?

-I'm new to mosaics, so far I've only stuck my works in fairly accessible places.
-I glue my mosaics when I go for a walk.
-I haven't yet taken the step of sticking my mosaics up high, in the middle of the night, but I'm thinking of doing it.
+I'm a beginner in mosaics; so far I've only pasted my pieces in relatively accessible places.
+I put up my mosaics when I'm out walking.
+I haven't yet taken the plunge and tried putting them up high, in the middle of the night, but I'm thinking about it.

-The ideal spot would be a busy place, visible and inaccessible at the same time.
+The ideal spot would be a place that is busy, visible, and inaccessible at the same time.

 Can you tell us about your first mosaic (from the idea to its installation)?

-Basically, I wanted to make street art by reproducing video game characters.
-Before the mosaic, I started with ironing beads, easier and more practical to handle.
-But I realized that this already existed, there was no real creative spirit there but simple reproduction.
+Initially, I wanted to do street art by reproducing video game characters.
+Before mosaics, I started with fuse beads, which were easier and more practical to handle.
+But I realized that this already existed; there wasn't really any creative spirit involved, just simple reproduction.

 Then, I considered taking a video game character and adapting it.
-I immediately thought of Toad and modifying his mushroom, but again this concept already existed.
-The idea of using a video game character also existed (In The Woup does it in a superb way).
+I immediately thought of Toad and modifying his mushroom, but again, that concept already existed.
+The idea of adapting a video game character also existed (In The Woup does it superbly).

-So, I thought about what message I wanted to leave.
-Maybe it wasn't the character that mattered, but the symbol itself.
-A symbol that would speak to everyone, that everyone could interpret and that could be duplicated endlessly.
-The idea of the labyrinth seemed obvious to me after several weeks of reflection.
+So, I thought about what message I wanted to convey.
+Perhaps it wasn't the character that mattered, but the symbol itself.
+A symbol that would speak to everyone, that everyone could interpret, and that could be endlessly replicated.
+The idea of the labyrinth came to me as the obvious choice after several weeks of reflection.
 The labyrinth has a strong symbolic value.

-I installed my first mosaic while walking near my house.
+I laid my first mosaic while walking near my home.

 What cities and countries have you invaded?

-Do you have any idea how many mosaics you have installed?
+Do you have any idea how many mosaics you've laid?

 A dozen.